francesc-h/firebase/README.md

 # firebase
 Exploiting misconfigured [Firebase](https://firebase.google.com/) databases

 ## Disclaimer: The provided software is meant for educational purposes only.
 Use this at your own discretion, the creator cannot be held responsible for any damages caused.
-Please, use responsibly.
+Please, use responsibly!

 ### Prerequisites
 Non-standard python modules: